 New parties are recorded in 'party_change' and 'party_name_change'.

-Mergers and party divisions are only added as a new party if the (largest) predecessor party won less than 75% of the combined vote of all preceding parties in the last election.
+Mergers and party splits are only added as a new party if the (largest) predecessor party won less than 75% of the combined vote of all preceding parties in the last election.
 Otherwise the largest party is just renamed.

 Party names are sentence case if no national (language) convention requires title case